 I’m glad you asked!
 Honestly, there’s not a lot of negatives to point to in Gleyber’s profile.
 However, there is an interesting lack of positives as well.
 Despite leading all 2B eligible players with 38 home runs, Torres only put up a 35.8% hard-hit rate, well below league-average at the 33rd percentile.
 But Austin, Torres plays at Yankee Stadium and can hit his homers to the short porch in right!
 I agree, he could do that, but he doesn’t.
 Torres had a 44-24 Pull% vs Oppo% overall, with a comparable 47-25 figure at home.
 As shown in the graphic below, only eight of Torres’s 38 home runs were hit to right field (seven of which came in Yankee Stadium).

-Torres doesn’t hit the ball particularly hard, he doesn’t really take advantage of Yankee Stadium’s short porch, he likely won’t crack 10 stolen bases, and he won’t be a standout in batting average either.
+Torres doesn’t hit the ball particularly hard, he doesn’t really take advantage of Yankee Stadium’s short porch, he likely won’t grab more than a handful of stolen bases, and he won’t be a standout in batting average either.
 His .260 xAVG from 2019 was almost exactly league average.
-All that said, I do expect Gleyber to hit 30-35 home runs in 2020 along with 200+ R and RBI combined.
+All that said, I do expect Gleyber to hit 10-12 home runs in 2020 along with 70+ R and RBI combined.
 You won’t be upset to have Torres as your second baseman, but you may want to wait until the third round to take him.

 We move from one 23-year-old star 2B to another, as we transition into the “Near-Elite” tier.
 Ozzie Albies has had an interesting beginning to his career.
 After his up-and-down 2018, many were concerned about his plate approach while others were already tagging him as a streaky player.
 Albies hushed both of camps as he had a very consistent and productive 2019 season that saw him hit .295 with 24 homers and 15 steals in 160 games.
 The Braves second basemen returned to a plate approach that was more akin to his minor league self, focusing on line drives rather than flyballs.
 Pair this with an improved outcome against all pitch types, especially fastballs, and you have a very reliable stud.